UNISTAT - the ultimate Excel statistics add-in

 The main output of the GLM procedure is the ANOVA table.
 However, GLM also reports a wide range of diagnostic statistics, post hoc tests and plots.

-Use Least Squares Means: Note that the following three output options are preceded by an asterisk in the Output Options Dialogue;
+Use Least Squares Means: The following three output options are preceded by an asterisk in the Output Options Dialogue;

 · Table of Means,